 Mask Training Resources

-Here are my top picks for resources on the Commedia dell’Arte.
+Here are my top picks for resources on the masks in actor training.
 Amazon.com has provided the descriptions of these books.
 I have added a little to each.

 In this book, Murray explains how Lecoq came to acting from sports, which caused emphasis and exploration focused on the physical rather than the psychological.
 He explains his techniques and looks at the work of companies created by Lecoq-trained actors, the most famous of which are Theatre de Complicite and Mummenschanz.